 Custom resources can appear and disappear in a running cluster through dynamic registration, and cluster admins can update custom resources independently of the cluster itself.
 Once a custom resource is installed, users can create and access its objects with kubectl, just as they do for built-in resources like pods.

 On their own, custom resources simply let you store and retrieve structured data.
 It is only when combined with a controller that they become a true declarative API.
-The controller interprets the structured data as a record of the user’s desired state, and continually takes action to achieve and maintain that state.
+A declarative API allows you to declare or specify the desired state of your resource and tries to match the actual state to this desired state.
+Here, the controller interprets the structured data as a record of the user’s desired state, and continually takes action to achieve and maintain this state.

 A custom controller is a controller that users can deploy and update on a running cluster, independently of the cluster’s own lifecycle.
 Custom controllers can work with any kind of resource, but they are especially effective when combined with custom resources.
 The Operator pattern is one example of such a combination.
 It allows developers to encode domain knowledge for specific applications into an extension of the Kubernetes API.